10 Reason why Executive Due Diligence is so important

-Given the current competitive landscape and growing unemployment rates, executive level candidates are more willing to make overt misrepresentations that would be uncovered during the executive due diligence (background check) process.
-Executives may make representations during the interview such as embellishing or inventing credentials, omitting prior criminal or regulatory convictions, or providing false circumstances concerning their departure from a prior employer.
+Given the current competitive landscape and growing unemployment rates, executive-level candidates are more willing to make overt misrepresentations that can be uncovered during the executive due diligence (pre-employment background check) process.
+Executives may make representations during the interview, such as embellishing or inventing credentials, omitting prior criminal records or regulatory convictions, providing false circumstances concerning their departure from a prior employer.
+There are many red flags that you should look out for, however, be wary of any candidate who does not consents to a pre-employment check, especially executive due diligence.
+We often see push-back from candidates with something to hide.

-The challenge for corporate directors and management teams is to avoid potential embarrassment and negligent hiring litigation by properly vetting these candidates prior to making hiring decisions.
+The challenge for corporate directors and management teams is to identify red flags and avoid potential embarrassment and negligent hiring litigation by properly vetting these candidates prior to making hiring decisions

 Likewise, investors, bankers and venture capitalists share an interest in truly knowing who they are potentially investing in.
 Unfortunately, many investors only consider ‘what’ not ‘who’ when conducting due diligence for imminent investments.

-You may have heard that Yahoo suffered a serious embarrassment when it was revealed that CEO Scott Thompson falsified his degree and competent executive due diligence wasn’t conducted.
-There have been a number of other high profile individuals who have lied about their resumes including matters that have recently been referred to the Independent Commission Against Corruption (ICAC).
+You may have heard that Yahoo suffered a serious embarrassment when it was revealed that CEO Scott Thompson falsified his degree, and competent executive due diligence or even general pre-employment checks were not conducted.
+There have been a number of other high-profile individuals who have lied about their resumes, including matters that have recently been referred to the Independent Commission Against Corruption (ICAC).

-By conducting thorough executive due diligence, a qualified analyst can identify relevant issues concerning an executive’s professional career and personal history.
+By conducting thorough executive due diligence (executive level pre-employment checks), a qualified analyst can identify relevant issues concerning an executive’s professional career and personal history.
 This in turn protects the prospective employer or investor.

-Cybertrace Global are experts in Open Source Intelligence (OSINT) techniques and can uncover information buried deeply in the web; including social media.
+Cybertrace Global are experts in Open Source Intelligence (OSINT) techniques and identifying relevant red flags buried deeply in the web, including on social media.
 Often, individuals publish photos and content on social media with little regard to their potential audience.
-Unfortunately, the content has the potential to embarrass an employer or investor and damage a companies’ reputation.
+Unfortunately, the content has the potential to embarrass an employer or investor and damage a company’s reputation.
 Our techniques of assessing an executive’s social media will uncover any relevant content of concern.

 1. Unverified Credentials